 The little thing I'm talking about?

 But not just any type of goal setting.
-Diligent, structured goal setting.
-Taking time to write out specific goals and then consistently assessing and pivoting as time goes on.
+A purposeful and structured goal setting plan that takes time to write out and consistently assess and adjust as time goes on.

 This specific structure is the reason I've been able to blow through my goals for the past 3 years in a row, including: